 - Technical leaders who may reside outside of the “technical career path” or R&D/Engineering function, but manage technical employees and the delivery of technical products, lead technical development, project teams, divisions, and organizations, and/or have deep technical knowledge/specialization.

-Nominations are now open and close on February 28 at 5 p.m.
+Nominations closed on March 7 at 5 p.m.
 PT.

 The award is presented to a woman technologist who inspires the women’s technology community through outstanding technological contributions.
 Nominees are evaluated based on the following: